Trump’s Greenland ‘framework’ deal: What we know about it, what we don’t

 “It’s a deal that’s forever.”

+“We will come together in NATO with our senior commanders to work out what is necessary,” Rutte said.

+“I have no doubt we can do this quite fast.
+Certainly, I would hope for 2026; I hope even early in 2026.”

-But experts say much else about the framework is unclear.
+But experts say not much else about the framework is known.

 “We still don’t know what ‘framework’ actually means: is it political signalling, or does it contain concrete commitments, timelines and legal hooks?
 We also don’t know who the real parties are [US-Denmark only, or US-Denmark-Greenland] and what Greenland has formally endorsed,” Christine Nissen, the chief analyst at the Copenhagen-based Think Tank Europa, told Al Jazeera.